-A planer is a powerful tool used for thickness and smoothing wood.
+Planning wood is one of the most important processes you can never skip especially if you are doing joinery work.
+It is a step of preparing rough wood by making it smooth and achieving a uniform thickness across the entire board.
+For faster and more efficient work, we use a planner.
 It has a rotating cutter head adjusted to change the machine’s depth of cut, which you can set with dials or levers on either side of the bed.
-There are still ways to plane your wood down to size without too much hassle if you don’t have one (a planer)- or if it isn’t available when you need it.
+However, if your planner breaks or you don’t have one on hand there are still ways to plane your wood down to size without too much hassle.
 In this article, we have outlined simple ways you can plane wood without a planer.

 1. using hand woodworking planes